Content Map Terms

 • Don't give their animals antibiotics or growth hormones.

 • Don't use genetically modified organisms (GMOs).
-GMOs are plants or animals whose genetic material has been altered using genetic engineering.
+GMOs are plants or animals whose genetic material has been altered.

-• Don't use irradiation, which means using X-rays or other types of rays to kill pests, change the way plants grow, or keep vegetables and fruits from spoiling as fast.
+• Don't use irradiation.
+Irradiation means using X-rays or other types of rays to kill pests, change the way plants grow, or keep vegetables and fruits from spoiling as fast.

-Some countries, including Canada and the United States, have rules that govern when a farmer or rancher may use the organic label.
+Some countries, including Canada, have rules that govern when a farmer or rancher may use the organic label.
 Before a grower can use that label, a government inspector goes to the farm to make sure that the rules are being followed.

 Don't assume that food labelled "natural," "sustainable," "hormone-free," or "free-range" is organic.
 Look for the organic logo or seal.